ramamilaneh/swift-StarWarsTrek-lab-ios-0916/README.md

 Head over to the `Main.storyboard` file.
 Create another View Controller Scene.
 As well, create a `DetailViewController.swift` file that subclasses from `UIViewController`.
 Setup the custom class of this new View Controller scene to your `DetailViewController`.
 In Interface Builder, constrain two `UIImageView`'s wherever you like.
 They should be the same size though (same `width` and `height`).

-Create outlets for the two `UIImageView`'s to the `DetailViewController.swift`
+Create outlets for the two `UIImageView`s to the `DetailViewController.swift`

 ```swift
     @IBOutlet weak var starWarsImageView: UIImageView!